Emily3403/isisdl/README.md

 Compressed videos could be saved and distributed from a central server.
 The access would be restricted, so there is no copyright infringement.
 If you want to participate in that you can soon™ request access.

+### Distributing with the AUR

+Binary distribution is *really* easy.
+Do it with the aur and the release-binaries.
+They will have some different features like hard- coded no-update and maybe some other stuff